thomasweng15/E.V.E./README.md

 E.V.E. accepts many different types of questions and commands, such as "What was the temperature in London on the 13th July 1982?", "Youtube the Star Trek Into Darkness trailer," and "Eve, what sports do you like to play?"
 See 'Usage' for a full list of what E.V.E. can do.

-This project was cloned from a [similar project](https://github.com/rob-mccann/Pi-Voice) by Robb McCann.
+This project was cloned from a [similar project](https://github.com/rob-mccann/Pi-Voice) by Rob McCann.
 I have implemented some of the next steps listed in that project here, and will be contributing back to that project in the next few days.
 Yay open source!

 The project is developed for Linux, but has the potential to be multi-platform.
 Perhaps you can help!